SUNET/cnaas-nms/docs/changelog/index.rst

 New features:

+ - Allow ZTP init of access switches with non-redundant uplinks to other access switch via non_redundant option
+ - Each device can belong to a primary group, and settings can be defined (overridden) per primary group.
+   Inheritence levels are now Global -> Fabric -> Core/Dist/Access -> Group -> Device specific
  - Support interface range expressions like Ethernet[10-11] in settings device interface config
  - Save last know working settings commit, so we can revert if last commit contains errors (only saved in memory, not persistent across reboots)
  - Allow sync of devices with multiple links between same peers.
  - Allow updating of neighbor_id on interface (useful if manually changing uplink connections)
+ - device_id variable is accessible at template rendering, host and hostname variables documented
  - New settings: organization_name, domain_name, underlay->bgp_asn
  - New jinja filters: different base-encodings, hashes, netutils for IP, MAC, ASNs etc
  - New global config settings: